 - Amalgam fillings can corrode or tarnish over time, causing discoloration where the filling meets the tooth.

 - A traditional amalgam filling does not bond (stick) to your tooth, so the cavity preparation developed by your dentist requires undercuts or ledges to provide retention of the filling.
-Your dentist may have to remove additional tooth structure to establish good retention for the filling.
+We may have to remove additional tooth structure to establish good retention for the filling.

 - Some people may be allergic to mercury or be concerned about its effects, although research shows the amount of mercury exposure from fillings is similar to what people get from other sources in the environment.